polygloton/calendar-logic/README.md

 ## Usage

 This is actively being developed so use with caution.
-Many simple examples are in the tests.
+There are many more examples are in the tests.

 ### Find months in 2013 where Friday falls on the 13th